CMMC 2.0: What You Need to Know About the Latest 2024 Updates

 - CMMC 32 CFR establishes the revised maturity levels for the CMMC framework and methods of assessment.

-- CMMC 48 CFR mandates the inclusion of CMMC requirements into DoD contracts, meaning contractors must prove their adherence to NIST 800-171A before being awarded the contract.
+- CMMC 48 CFR mandates the inclusion of CMMC requirements into U.S. Department of Defense (DoD) contracts, meaning contractors must prove their adherence to NIST SP 800-171A before being awarded the contract.

-Both CMMC 32 and 48 CFR reached major milestones this summer, see below:
+Both CMMC 32 and 48 CFR have reached (or are reaching) major milestones:

 CMMC 32 CFR |